Mofazzal874/ObjectOrientedProgramming-CSE-2102/Polymorphism/README.md

 **Dynamic binding**:
-- Compiler doesn't know; we will say that in the runtime of the program.
+- Compiler doesn't know which objects or operations should be binded with which definition; we will say that in the runtime of the program.
 - Dynamic binding occurs during runtime and is associated with polymorphism and virtual functions.
 It allows for the selection of the appropriate function or method implementation based on the actual type of the object rather than its declared type.
 This means that the specific function or variable associated with the name is determined by the type of object or variable at runtime.

 **Advantages and Disadvantages of Dynamic Binding:**
-- Static Binding Does not happen by default.We have to do it explicitly by using virtual functions.
+- Dynamic Binding Does not happen by default.We have to do it explicitly by using virtual functions.
 - Dynamic binding is slower than static binding.As binding happens in runtime , this type of binding makes the program slower.
 - Dynamic binding makes the program much more flexible and extensible.So that a user can determine which function definition the user want to invoke at runtime.